Regulatory Offences

 Environmental Protection Act

-Given that regulatory offence charges proceed with the assumption that the accused is “guilty until proven innocent” and that a charge is likely to result in a conviction, your goal should be to receive as lenient a penalty as possible.
+Given that regulatory offense charges proceed with the assumption that the accused is “guilty until proven innocent” and that a charge is likely to result in a conviction, your goal should be to receive as lenient a penalty as possible.
 While you may think that your only option is to plead guilty, there are a host of possible options for you under the provisions of any specific legislation.
 It is Vishal Sharma’s job to know what those options are and how to pursue them to your benefit.
-If you or your company has been charged with a regulatory offence, contact Vishal today to learn more about your alternatives.
+If you or your company has been charged with a regulatory offense, contact Vishal today to learn more about your alternatives.